Gothic fiction: Eighteenth-century Gothic novels

-The first work to call itself "Gothic" was Horace Walpole's The Castle of Otranto (1764).
-The first edition presented the story as a translation of a sixteenth century manuscript, and was widely popular.
-Walpole revealed himself as the true author in the second edition, which added the subtitle "A Gothic Story."
+The first work to be labeled as "Gothic" was Horace Walpole's The Castle of Otranto (1764).
+The widely popular first edition presented the story as a translation of a sixteenth-century manuscript.
+In the second edition, Walpole revealed himself as the author, adding the subtitle A Gothic Story.
 The revelation prompted a backlash from readers, who considered it inappropriate for a modern author to write a supernatural story in a rational age.
-Walpole did not initially prompt many imitators.
-Beginning with Clara Reeve's The Old English Baron (1778), the 1780s saw more writers attempting his combination of supernatural plots with emotionally realistic characters.
-Examples include Sophia Lee's The Recess (1783-5) and William Beckford's Vathek (1786).
+By initiating a literary genre, Walpole's Gothic tale inspired many contemporary imitators, including Clara Reeve's The Old English Baron (1778).
+Reeve writes in the preface: "This Story is the literary offspring of The Castle of Otranto".
+Like Reeve, other writers attempted his combination of supernatural plots with emotionally realistic characters in the 1780s.
+Examples include Sophia Lee's The Recess (1783–5) and William Beckford's Vathek (1786).

-At the height of the Gothic novel's popularity in the 1790s, the genre was almost synonymous with Ann Radcliffe, whose works were highly anticipated and widely imitated.
-Particularly popular were The Romance of the Forest (1791) and The Mysteries of Udolpho (1794).
-Walter Scott in an essay on Radcliffe, writes of the popularity of Udolpho at the time, "The very name was fascinating, and the public, who rushed upon it with all the eagerness of curiosity, rose from it with unsated appetite.
+At the height of the Gothic novel's popularity in the 1790s, the genre was almost synonymous with Ann Radcliffe, whose highly anticipated and widely imitated works helped shape the period.
+The Romance of the Forest (1791) and The Mysteries of Udolpho (1794) were particularly popular.
+In an essay on Radcliffe, Walter Scott wrote about the popularity of Udolpho at the time stating, "The very name was fascinating, and the public, who rushed upon it with all the eagerness of curiosity, rose from it with unsated appetite.
 When a family was numerous, the volumes flew, and were sometimes torn from hand to hand."
-Radcliffe's novels were often seen as the feminine and rational opposite of a more violently horrifying male Gothic associated with Matthew Lewis.
-Radcliffe's final novel, The Italian (1797), was a response to Lewis's The Monk (1796).
+Her novels were often seen as the feminine and rational opposite of a more violently horrifying male Gothic associated with Matthew Lewis.
+Radcliffe's final novel, The Italian (1797) was written in response to Lewis's The Monk (1796).
+Radcliffe and Lewis have been called "the two most significant Gothic novelists of the 1790s."

+The popularity and influence of The Mysteries of Udolpho and The Monk led to the rise in shorter, cheaper versions of Gothic literature.
+These included Gothic bluebooks and chapbooks, many of which were plagiarized or abridged versions of well-known Gothic novels.
+The Monk, in particular, with its immoral and sensational content, saw many plagiarized copies, and was notably drawn from in the cheaper pamphlets.